 Jeck has 11 solo albums to his credit.
 He’s collaborated with Jah Wobble, Steve Lacy, Gavin Bryars, Jaki Liebezeit, David Sylvian, Sidsel Endresen, Bernhard Lang and Fennesz.

 Each of this new work’s elements – and there are too many of them to count – evokes a time, place, feeling or a combination thereof.
 The work can be enjoyed equally en masse or as an audio mining exercise.
 Take it all in or pick it apart.

 Its density is a significant part of its appeal.
-Arcade never overwhelms, but there is so much going on here.
-His application of surface noise may be most impressive.
+‘Arcade’ never overwhelms, but there is so much going on here.
+His application of surface noise may be the most impressive.

 Jeck uses the device more centrally than others.
-It’s not just louder that you may be used to, it sits at (or at other times near) the centre of the piece.
+It’s not just louder than you may be used to, it sits at (or at other times near) the centre of the piece.